Rextt1122/Rextt1122/README.md

 <div align="center">

-## 👋 Hi, I’m **Biyann**
+## 👋 Hi, I'm **Biyann**
-Mahasiswa Teknik Komputer • Python & IT Enthusiast
+Computer Engineering Student • Python & IT Enthusiast

 </div>

 ---

 ### 🧩 About Me
-- 📚 Sedang belajar Python & dasar-dasar pemrograman
-- 🛠️ Tertarik sama teknologi, jaringan, dan dunia IT
-- 🌱 Masih explore banyak hal baru di coding
-- 🎧 Ngoding ditemani musik / anime OST
+- Currently learning Python and fundamental programming
+- Interested in technology, networking, and IT in general
+- Exploring new things in coding

 ---